 Once the alloy has been cleaned, the wheel needs powder coating and adding a lacquer coat.
 The price of both these services depend on several factors, including your chosen colour or finish.
 It is worth remembering that by adding some damage prevention methods you will save money in the long run.
 Applying powder coating, for example, protects well against corrosion.

 However you decide to rejuvenate your vehicle, DA Techs will proceed to refit the wheels and torque them to manufacturer guidelines.
 The entire process can be completed on the same day, ensuring you get back on the road as soon as possible.
-That means you can lessen your reliance on public transport which could help you get back to your daily routine could also reduce the overall alloy wheel refurbishment price.
+That means you can lessen your reliance on public transport or friends and family members which could help you get back to your daily routine could also reduce the overall alloy wheel refurbishment price.

 The cost of alloy wheel refurbishment to businesses